husarion/panther_ros/ROS_API.md

 > We would be grateful for your feedback related to Panther ROS 2 driver.
 You can reach us the following ways:
 >
 > - by email at [support@husarion.com](mailto:support@husarion.com)
-> - via our community forum: [https://community.husarion.com](https://community.husarion.com)
+> - via our community forum: [Husarion Community](https://community.husarion.com)
-> - using issue request on GitHub: https://github.com/husarion/panther_ros/issues
+> - using issue request on [GitHub](https://github.com/husarion/panther_ros/issues)

 ## ROS 2 System Design

 This section describes the ROS packages in the Panther ROS system.
-These packages are located in the [panther_ros](https://github.com/husarion/panther_ros/tree/ros2-devel) GitHub repository.
+These packages are located in the [panther_ros](https://github.com/husarion/panther_ros) GitHub repository.

 > [!NOTE] Differences in ROS System
 >